 - a Contact Centre, Air New Zealand Holidays Store or Airport service fee of NZ$35 (NZ$60 for Honolulu & Bali) per person, per one way journey for changes made from within New Zealand.
 Note - if making changes from outside of New Zealand, you will be charged the local service fee applicable in the country you're calling from

 - a change fee of NZ$100 per person, per ticket (infant fares exempt)

 Note - Change Fee waived if upgrading to Premium Economy or Business Class cabin

 - any difference between the original fare and the upgraded fare when a change requires the purchase of a higher priced fare

 - product upgrade amount on our Seats to Suit service

-- If you upgrade to a Flexi or Business Class fare and later cancel the ticket, only the difference between the original fare booked and the upgraded fare is eligible for refund
+- If you upgrade from a Smart Saver fare to a Flexi fare and later cancel the ticket, only the difference between the original fare booked and the upgraded fare is eligible for refund

 - Airpoints™ members are eligible to earn Airpoints Dollars™ and Status Points when travelling on Smart Saver fares.
 See the accrual rates